 (b) The GCO utilizing frequency high-efficiently shall be treated as higher rank than the other GCOs.

 In these rules, the utilization efficiency is represented by the ratio of the number of successful usage per time unit to the number of frequency usage per time unit.
 The higher the value of the utilization efficiency, the more efficiently the frequency is used.
-For example, in figure cc(b), the frequencies are sorted as (F2, F1).
+For example, in Figure cc(b), the frequencies are sorted as (F2, F1).
 For F2, the GCOs are sorted as (Va, Vc).
 For F1, the GCOs are sorted as (Vb, Va, Vc).
 Then, for F2, estimate each vertex to generate a set of {Va, Vc}.
 For F1, estimate each vertex to generate a vertex of {Vb, Va}.
 The result in this process is illustrated in Figure dd(a), where each row includes the vertices using an identical frequency; the rows are listed based on the used frequency in decreasing order of utilization efficiency from top to bottom; and in each row the vertices are sorted in decreasing order of utilization efficiency on the used frequency from left to right.

 Figure dd Example frequency ranking result

 During the sorting process, each GCO is sequentially assigned to different vertex set associated with different allocated frequency.
 Then, for step 3, a ranking result (freqRankIndex) within operational frequency list for each GCO is abstracted accordingly.
-For example, in figure cc(b), the GCOa has been assigned to the vertex set in the sequence associated with (F2, F1).
+For example, in Figure cc(b), the GCOa has been assigned to the vertex set in the sequence associated with (F2, F1).
 Then, as illustrated in Figure dd(b), the ordered frequency sequence (F2, F1) is allocated to GCOa.
 In the same way, (F1) is allocated to GCOb and (F2) is allocated to GCOc.

 7.2.4.x.4 Algorithm description